SHARKgamestudio/IsekaiWar/README.md

 ```

 That’s it!
 You can now compile and run the project :)

+⚠️ Side note: If you get errors about missing SFML DLLs, clean up the solution and build again.

 ## 💜 Credits

 Thanks to [@gto634](https://github.com/gto634) for making this project with me :)